ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 Registration requests sent to the mailing list for review should use an appropriate subject
-(e.g., "Request to register URN urn:ietf:spice:example" or "Request to register URN urn:ietf:spice:glue:example").
+(e.g., "Request to register URN urn:glue:example").

 Within the review period, the Designated Experts will either approve or deny the registration request, communicating this decision to the review list and IANA.
 Denials should include an explanation and, if applicable, suggestions as to how to make the request successful.
-The IANA escalation process is followed when the Designated Experts are not responsive within 14 days.
+The IANA escalation process can be initiated by the party requesting registration when the Designated Experts are not responsive within 14 days.

 Criteria that should be applied by the Designated Experts includes determining whether the proposed registration duplicates existing functionality,